6 shampoos to use if you're worried about hair loss

 Price: $US34.95 $US16.95

 Disclosure: This post is brought to you by Business Insider’s Insider Picks team.
-We aim to highlight products and services you might find interesting, and if you buy them, we may get a small share of the revenue from the sale from our commerce partners, including Amazon.
-Jeff Bezos, CEO of Amazon, is an investor in Business Insider through his personal investment company Bezos Expeditions.
-We operate independently from our advertising sales team.
+We aim to highlight products and services you might find interesting, and if you buy them, we may get a small share of the revenue from the sale.
+This is not an advertiser sponsored post and we operate independently from our advertising sales team.
 We welcome your feedback.Have something you think we should know about?
 Email us at [email protected]

 NOW WATCH: 14 things you didn’t know your iPhone headphones could do